 " ... utility extension policies should be as consistent as possible.
 Consistency enables the Commission to analyze and compare similar applications, and ensures the equitable treatment of communities or individuals requesting utility service."
+(Appendix D).

+A key question before the Commission is the extent to which consistency in utility system extension policies is possible and desirable.
 Both PNG and PLP indicated during the hearing that they looked forward to a Commission decision which would set out a framework or guidelines for utility system extension policies and, within that framework, each utility would work out a system extension policy adapted to its individual circumstances (PNG, T4: 577; PLP, T7: 1005).
 B.C.
 Hydro also agreed that it would be desirable to have some degree of consistency among the Utilities (T6: 852).